Time Warner Cable should talk to Charter, T. Rowe says

-T. Rowe Price Group (TROW.O), Charter's third-largest shareholder with a stake of more than 5 percent, this week wrote to Time Warner Cable TWC.N, urging the No.2 cable company to have talks with Charter about a possible deal, according to people familiar with the matter.
+T. Rowe Price Group, Charter's third-largest shareholder with a stake of more than 5 percent, this week wrote to Time Warner Cable, urging the No.2 cable company to have talks with Charter about a possible deal, according to people familiar with the matter.

 With the letter, Charter, which has been on a roadshow meeting with Time Warner Cable shareholders for the past two weeks, may be seeing the first fruits of its campaign to rally investors to support its $37.3 billion offer.
 Time Warner has insisted the January 13 bid was inadequate.